google-marketing-solutions/vigenair/README.md

 Update to the latest version by running `npm run update-app` after pulling the latest changes from the repository via `git pull --rebase --autostash`; you would need to redploy the *UI* for features marked as `frontend`, and *GCP components* for features marked as `backend`.

+* [June 2024]
+  * `frontend`: Enhanced file upload process to support >20MB files and up to browser-specific limits (~2-4GB).
+  * `frontend`: Improved variants generation prompt and enhanced its adherence to user instructions.
+  * `backend`: Improved Demand Gen text assets generation prompt.
+It is recommended to set the `CONFIG_MULTIMODAL_ASSET_GENERATION` environment variable to `'true'` for optimal asset quality.
 * [May 2024]: Launch! 🚀

 ## Overview